Frederikssund/Alternativ-QGIS-installation/Readme - english.md

-# Alternative installation of QGIS
+# Alternative installation of QGIS without using the Windows registry

 (First of all, please excuse me for this text in "pidgin" english.
 It's partly machine translated from danish) <br>
 This project describes a method for installation and operation of QGIS where QGIS uses a simple text file (ini file) for storing setup parameters for the program.
 The default Windows installation of QGIS uses the registry to store configuration parameters.